 Alice’s E-Cade, Fitness Center, Pool/Foosball/Ping-pong Tables: Closed during the spring 2021 semester.
 The MAC fitness center will be open during specified hours.

-Yoga Room: Closed to public during the spring 2021 semester.
-Performance students may schedule the space for independent practice time (1 student per time).
+Yoga Room: Closed to the public during the spring 2021 semester.

 Conference Rooms: Quillian and Fitzgerald conference rooms will be available as study space with maximum capacity limits posted.
 Students must physically distance while using the conference rooms.